home-assistant/addons/openthread_border_router/DOCS.md

 The website [openthread.io maintains a list of supported platforms][openthread-platforms] lists other Thread capable radios.
 A well documented Radio for development is the Nordic Semiconductor [nRF52840 Dongle][nordic-nrf52840-dongle].
-The Dongle needs a recent version of the OpenThread OCP firmare.
+The Dongle needs a recent version of the OpenThread RCP firmware.
 [This article][nordic-nrf52840-dongle-install] outlines the steps to install the RCP firmware for the nRF52840 Dongle.